-There are fees and expenses payable by the underlying funds in addition to the fees and expenses payable by the fund if it invests in underlying funds (each a "top fund").
-However, no management fees or administration fees are payable by a top fund that, to a reasonable investor, would duplicate a fee payable by an underlying fund for the same service.
-Consequently, there will be no duplication of management fees or administration fees as a result of an investment in a top fund rather than direct investments in the underlying funds.
-No sales or redemption fees are payable by a top fund for investing in underlying funds managed by us or any of our affiliates or associates, and no sales or redemption fees are payable by a top fund for investing in underlying mutual funds that, to a reasonable investor, would duplicate a fee payable by an investor in the top fund.
+Where the fund invests directly or indirectly in underlying funds, the fees and expenses payable in connection with the management of the underlying funds are in addition to those payable by the fund.
+However, no management fees or administration fees are payable by the fund that, to a reasonable investor, would duplicate a fee payable by an underlying fund for the same service.
+There will neither be sales nor redemption fees (e.g. commission) payable by the fund with respect to its purchase or redemption of securities of an underlying fund managed by us.
+In addition, the fund will not pay sales or redemption fees with respect to its purchase or redemption of securities of an underlying fund that, to a reasonable person, would duplicate a fee payable by you in the fund.